aisingapore/PeekingDuck/docs/source/tutorials/04_import_as_module.rst

 Line 1 - 11: We define a utility function for retrieving the image region of the license plate with a highest confidence score to improve code clarity.
-For more information on how to convert between bounding box and image coordinates, please refer to the :ref:`Bounding Box vs Image Coordinates <coordinate_systems>` section in our tutorials.
+For more information on how to convert between bounding box and image coordinates, please refer to the :ref:`Bounding Box vs Image Coordinates <tutorial_coordinate_systems>` section in our tutorials.

 Line 26 - 34: By carefully constructing the input for each of the nodes, we can perform the inference loop without having to use PeekingDuck's `runner.py <https://github.com/aimakerspace/PeekingDuck/blob/dev/peekingduck/runner.py>`_.